Big-Life-Lab/PHES-ODM/metadata.md

 -   **notes**: Any additional notes.

--   **Polygon.ID**: (Foreign key) Links with the Polygon table, this should encumpase the area that typically drains into this site.
+-   **Polygon.ID**: (Foreign key) Links with the Polygon table, this should encompass the area that typically drains into this site.

 -   **sewerNetworkFileLink**: Link to a file that has any detailed information about the sewer network associated with the site (any format).